 Some colleges and institutions are able to provide financial aid funding for Tuck Bridge, inquire with your career services office to see if that applies to your institution.

-Thanks to our generous donors, Tuck Business Bridge is able to offer additional scholarship funding to students who are currently enrolled at the following institutions: Colorado College, Dartmouth College, and NESCAC Schools: Amherst College, Bates College, Bowdoin College, Colby College, Connecticut College, Hamilton College, Middlebury College, Tufts University, Trinity College, Wesleyan University, and Williams College.
+Thanks to our generous donors, Tuck Business Bridge is able to offer additional scholarship funding to students who are currently enrolled at the following institutions: Colorado College, Dartmouth College, and NESCAC Schools: Amherst College, Bates College, Bowdoin College, Colby College, Colgate University, Connecticut College, Hamilton College, Middlebury College, Tufts University, Trinity College, and Wesleyan University.

 I was born and raised in the city of Chicago by my resilient immigrant parents.
 I am the first in my family to attend college.
 From corporate finance to marketing, I know that the skills I have attained from Tuck Bridge will be transferable to my career.
 I encourage other first-generation students to use Tuck as a resource and a bridge to the business world.

 Since immigrating to the United States from Cuba, I have followed the calling to serve those in my community.
 Though I brought to Bridge a broad set of skills, there was something I could not gain from my undergraduate education: a hands-on experience within the business world.
 I sought admission into the program and was able to attend thanks to the generosity of a private donor.
 I can say with certainty that Bridge is a once in a lifetime opportunity.

 Dartmouth '23, Bridge '20